spatialedge-ai/devcontainer-features/README.md

 ## Example Contents

-This repository contains multiple Features - `gcloud` and `gitleaks`.
+This repository contains multiple Features - `gcloud`, `gitleaks`, and `uv`.
 These Features serve as simple feature implementations.
 Each sub-section below shows a sample `devcontainer.json` alongside example usage of the Feature.

 ### `gcloud`